zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

 ## Protocol Steps

 1. **Sample prep from LCM samples**
-   - Add 50 uL of prepared digestion buffer (see above) to the cap containing the LCM-captured cells, invert the tube and tap the cap with afinger until the solution spreads andcovers the whole cap completely.
+   - Add 50 uL of prepared digestion buffer (see above) to the cap containing the LCM-captured cells, invert the tube and tap the cap with a finger until the solution spreads andcovers the whole cap completely.
      - Frozen tissue protocol: use RD1, prepared as detailed above
      - FFPE protocol: use RD2, prepared as detailed above
 2. Incubate the inverted tube at 52C° for frozen tissues or at 60C° for FFPE tissues for 10-15 minutes to allow the captured cells and tissues detaching from the cap into the digestion buffer.